 Improving operational efficiencies across the entire value chain is crucial to meeting sustainability goals, maximising resource potential and staying industry competitive.
 And while deploying new technologies is a vital part of the process, the latest suite of AI solutions offers operators something profoundly different.

-Join AJ Abdallat, co-founder and CEO, Beyond Limits and a panel of industry leaders for this exclusive roundtable.
+Listen again to AJ Abdallat, co-founder and CEO, Beyond Limits and a panel of industry leaders for this exclusive roundtable.

 The Microsoft billionaire and philanthropist has published a comprehensive roadmap for removing 51bn t/yr of CO2e to achieve net-zero by 2050: How to Avoid a Climate Disaster: The solutions we have and the breakthroughs we need.
 He systematically investigates every plausible technology and strategy, employing economic analysis to the affordability of green premiums and plausible pathways for technological development.
 But is he right?